rubenhortas/rubenhortas.github.io/_drafts/2099-01-01-configuring-awesome-wm.md

 theme.wallpaper = themes_path.."/home/ruben/images/wallpaper.jpg"

 ```
+# Widgets

+We can add our widgets to end the configuration.
+A good startingp point is [https://github.com/streetturtle/awesome-wm-widgets](https://github.com/streetturtle/awesome-wm-widgets)

+# Backup and clean

 When we have awesome running configured to our liking, we can make a backup of our configuration files and themes, then we can remove the commented lines and their associated sections and/or declarations.
 This way we will have a (slightly) lighter configuration and window manager and, with a backup, we can always go back in case something goes wrong.